thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-adw-edit-connection.md

 8. Click **Update**, and then click **Confirm** to save the updated connection detail.

 To remove a table from a connection, delete it from the connection details page.
-For more information, see: [Delete a ADW connection]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-adw-delete-connection.html).
+For more information, see: [Delete an ADW connection]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-adw-delete-connection.html).

 See the [Connection reference]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-adw-connection-reference.html) for details of connection parameters.